railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_logistic.rst

 ----------------

 Locations in OpenERP can be linked between each other to define paths followed by products.
-So you can then define rules such as: all products that enter the warehouse must automatically be sent to quality control.
+So you can define rules such as: all products that enter the warehouse must automatically be sent to quality control.
 The warehouse and quality control are represented by two different locations.

 Then when a product arrives in a location, OpenERP can automatically suggest that you send the product to another linked location.
 Three link modes are available:

-* Manual Operation
+* Manual Operation,
-* Automatic Move
+* Automatic Move,
-* Automatic No Step Added
+* Automatic No Step Added.

 The `Manual Operation` mode will create an internal move order to the linked location once products arrive in the source locations.
 This order will wait for a confirmation of the move by a user.